 The future traffic growth within the Beacon West study area is expected to be primarily a result of the development within the study area.
 Due to the limited growth expected in North Saanich additional background traffic growth is not expected in the study area with the exception of Highway 17.
 For Highway 17 through volumes, a 2% linear annual growth factor (provided by the MOTI) was applied to the existing volumes to determine the long term highway volumes.
 For the Beacon Avenue West Catchment area the trips expected from the developments were added to the existing 2020 traffic volumes.
-Trips were based on full built out in VAA, North Saanich, and Sidney industrial and 50% of Sidney's mixed use densities.
+Trips were based on full built out of the VAA, North Saanich, and Sidney land use densities identified in Section 3.